-Legal research invariably involves studying processes of regulation and governance.
-This research cluster focuses specifically on the character of regulation and governance in order to critically understand the different modes through which governing takes place – the conditions, relations of power and effects of governance and regulation; the spaces where governing happens within and beyond the state; and to address, from a more normative perspective, how governing might take place.
-Work within this area is methodologically diverse, including scholarship with more theoretical, interpretive and empirical orientations.
-Intellectually, the area draws on a wide range of different currents, including socio-legal studies; Foucauldian perspectives on power and governmentality; Actor Network Theory; feminist political theory and political economy; postcolonial studies; continental political philosophy; cultural studies; and utopian studies.
+Legal research involves studying processes of regulation and governance.
+This research cluster focuses on the character of regulation and governance to critically understand the different modes through which governing takes place such as the conditions, relations of power and effects of governance and regulation.
+Work within this area is methodologically diverse.
+Intellectually, it draws on a range of areas including socio-legal studies; Foucauldian perspectives on power and governmentality; Actor Network Theory; feminist political theory and political economy; postcolonial studies; continental political philosophy; and cultural and utopian studies.

 The starting point for research in international law at Kent Law School is that international law is not apolitical and that its political ideology reflects the interests of powerful states and transnational economic actors.
 In both research and teaching, staff situate international law in the context of histories of colonialism to analyse critically its development, doctrines and ramifications.
-Critical International Law at KLS engages with theories of political economy, international relations and gender and sexuality to contribute to scholarly and policy debates across the spectrum of international law, which we define widely to include public international law, international economic law, international human rights law, international criminal law, international commercial law and law and development.
-A number of scholars attached to the Centre for Critical International Law engage in the practical application of international law through litigation, training, research and consultancies for international organisations, NGOs and states.
+Critical International Law at KLS engages with theories of political economy, international relations and gender and sexuality to contribute to scholarly and policy debates across the spectrum of international law, which includes public, economic, human rights, criminal and commercial law.
+Scholars at the Centre for Critical International Law engage in the practical application of international law through litigation, training, research and consultancies for international organisations, NGOs and states.

 Law and Political Economy & Law and Development

 Law and its relation to political economy are addressed from a variety of angles, including the exploration of the micro and macrolevel of economic regulations as well as theoretical aspects of law and political economy.